 - Ear pain may be lessened by yawning, chewing, swallowing, or sucking on a pacifier.
 A warm towel over the ear may also help.

-- Pseudoephedrine, antihistamines, and other decongestants are banned for use in children less than age 4 years in the U.S. and less than age 6 years in Canada.
+- Pseudoephedrine, antihistamines, and other decongestants are banned for use in children younger than 4 years in the US and younger than 6 years in Canada.
 There is little evidence of their effectiveness in children younger than 12 years, and many expert pediatricians recommend against their use in children younger than 12 years due to the potential for side effects.

 In-flight sedation for young children is not recommended.